wp-plugins/spectoos-testimonials/readme.txt

 3. What social accounts are supported?
 [Currently only LinkedIn is supported]
 4. Is the widget responsive?
 [Yes, the widget will automatically adjust itself to match any resolution on any device]
 5. What are the widget dimensions?
 [The widget dimensions are set according to the display width and number of contacts, and can range from 900 pixels wide to 319 pixels wide]
 6. Is Spectoos free?
-[No, you get a 30 day trial period and after that you'll have to pay]
+[No, you get a 30 day trial period and after that it is a paid subscription]

 If you wish to learn more please refer to our [FAQ page](http://www.spectoos.com/faq/).